kora-projects/kora-docs/mkdocs/blog/en/kora-production-knowledge-built-in.md

 The abstraction should compress repetitive work without erasing the operational model.

-## Kora's Priorities Reveal the Kind of Problems It Is Built Around
+## Kora's Priorities Reveal the Kind of Problems It Is Built Around { #kora-priorities }

 Kora's current design surface says a great deal about the problems its authors consider important.